ABOUT PARK CENTRAL

-The new Park Central will combine its rich mid-century-modern history with a new focus on technology, innovation and design, including all the most sought-after features in today’s office and retail market.
+The new Park Central combines its rich mid-century-modern history with a focus on technology, innovation and design, including all the most sought-after features in today’s office and retail market.
 Park Central’s original design as an outdoor regional mall provides a unique opportunity to utilize features that are attractive to today’s “new economy” office users.
 Large floor plates.
 High ceilings with a variety of fascinating exposed roof structures.
 Ground level indoor/outdoor work experiences.
 Authentic non-traditional office experiences.
-Exceptional design by local architect richärd+bauer.
+Exceptional design by local architect Richard Kennedy.
 A collaborative campus atmosphere.
 Abundant parking.

-With a nod toward its past and an eye toward the future, Park Central will once again provide visitors and employees with east access to major nearby freeways – and more importantly, two light rail stations – close proximity to some of Phoenix’s hottest neighborhoods and housing, and all the benefits of being at the heart of Phoenix’s urban core.
+With a nod toward its past and an eye toward the future, Park Central provides visitors and employees with east access to major nearby freeways – and more importantly, two light rail stations – close proximity to some of Phoenix’s hottest neighborhoods and housing, and all the benefits of being at the heart of Phoenix’s urban core.

 Park Central Shopping City, as it was originally known, was first envisioned by Ralph Burgbacher and his older brother, A.J.
 Burgbacher.
 The two men purchased the 46-acre property, then home to the Central Avenue Dairy, in the 1950s.